 And bringing independence into your relationship promises a deeper, more lasting partnership since it’s built on acceptance of each other as a whole human being.

-I think that’s where a lot of people with either bad relation of experiences or distorted views of relationships have it wrong.
+I think that’s where a lot of people with either bad relations of experiences or distorted views of relationships have it wrong.

 A relationship doesn’t imprison you.